Go Ad-Free

 Other research has suggested that as little as 5 to 10 grams of dark chocolate daily has benefits.
 Your daily dose of 0.4 ounces provides roughly 12 grams, so you are in the right range.

 The best source we know of to learn the flavanol concentration of chocolate is ConsumerLab.com’s review.
-It was updated recently and you may find it worth the cost.
+It does require a subscription, but you may find it worth the cost.

 One reason that dark chocolate is specified so often is that it has a higher proportion of cocoa solids, and thus potentially cocoa flavanols, compared to sweeter milk chocolate.
 ConsumerLab.com found that Baker’s unsweetened chocolate for baking had the highest levels of these compounds among the chocolate bars that were tested, followed by Endangered Species Natural Dark 88% Cacao and then Ghirardelli Intense Dark Twilight Delight 72% Cacao.